 It’s been over a year since I wrote my article: “How to start earning $10k a month” .
 There I discussed how Upwork works, as well as issues related to freelancer finances.
 Since then, a lot of things have changed, and I get questions from you all the time.
-Therefore, I decided to do an update in the topic.
+Therefore, I decided to do an update on the topic.
+Also, I explain how to get paid by Upwork.
 I am not going to discuss the basics here.
 If you don’t know how to start, read my old post, where I discuss the basics: “How to become a freelancer“.

 What has changed in how Upwork works?

 First of all, for people who take Upwork seriously, it became necessary to have a paid plan.
-Until a while ago it was possible to work without paying, but now it’s not the case.
-The “Basic” plan still exists, but its usability is virtually none, because it gives us only 10 “connects” per month, which is enough rally to make one offer.
+Until a while ago, it was possible to work without paying, but now it’s not the case.
+The “Basic” plan still exists, but its usability is virtually none because it gives us only 10 “connects” per month, which is enough rally to make one offer.
 Even worse, in case of inactivity, our profile disappears from the search results.
-However, for the “Plus” plan we have to pay 14.99 USD (plus tax) every month.
-Here we already have 80 connects, all the time visible profile, the ability to hide earnings, etc. It was undoubtedly a substantial change.
+However, for the “Plus” plan, we have to pay 14.99 USD (plus tax) every month.
+Here we already have 80 connects, a time-visible profile, the ability to hide earnings, etc. It was undoubtedly a substantial change.
 Its main advantage and undoubted goal was to reduce spam offers.
 As you know, there were a lot of people who made offers for any posted job and for pennies.
 This seems to have been significantly improved.

 What’s Upwork Project Catalog